Moving to Second Year Class Standing

-You've probably heard already.... you need to choose a specialization (e.g. major) before you can register as a student with second year standing.
+You've probably heard already.... you need to apply for a specialization (e.g. major) in the Spring after you enter second year class standing.

 While the process is multi-faceted, it doesn't need to be overly complicated.
-Below are the major steps to selecting and applying for a specialization.
-These important milestones happen between February and June - add them to your calendar!
+Below are the six major steps to selecting and applying for a specialization.
+These important milestones happen between February and June; add them to your calendar!

-1. Find Out What You Need to Know at "Beyond First Year" in late February/early March
+1. Join Us at "Beyond First Year" in late February/early March

-Find out exactly what you'll need to know and do, and learn where you can find the necessary information about specializing.
-These sessions include key information about what makes you eligible to apply, what you need to know to submit a successful application and includes an opportunity for your questions.
+Science advisors will walk you through what you'll need to know and complete before and during the specialization application.
+These workshops include an overview of what makes you eligible to apply and what you need to know to submit a successful application.
+Advisors will demo the application system so you know what to expect.
+You’ll also get a chance to ask questions.
 Register for Beyond First Year.

-There are different degree types: majors, combined majors, minors, honours.
+There are different specialization types: majors, combined majors, minors, honours, and more.
 Are you going to focus on one area or study across disciplines?
-You can enter a combined program (like Computer Science and a second area) but most students have one specialization (a Major).
-Applying for a second Major or a Minor is normally done in second year.
-To qualify for Honours specializations, you must have taken at least 27 credits in each winter session, including those prior to admission at UBC.
-The timing of when you apply for Honours differs by specialization.
+You can enter a combined program (like Computer Science and a second area) but most students have one specialization (a major).

 4. Connect with the Experts at "Meet Your Major" in March

-In June, you'll indicate and rank three specializations on your application - you will need to meet the specific course requirements for each of these and you might be accepted into any one of them.
+When the application opens, you'll indicate and rank three specializations.
+You will need to meet the specialization admission requirements for each of these and you might be accepted into any one of them.

 6. Apply Online In Late May

 The BSc Specialization Application opens in late May.
-Keep an eye on your Distillation emails for specific dates and deadlines and additional information to support your application.
+Keep up with Distillation emails for specific dates and deadlines and additional information to prepare for your application.
+We encourage you to apply soon after the application opens, however this does not have an impact on the evaluation of your application.

 Visit our blog

-As UBC Science's second year application approaches, many students come to Science Advising asking what average they need for a specific program specialization.
+As UBC Science's BSc Specialization Application approaches, many students come to Science Advising asking what average they need for a specific program specialization.
 The short answer is that it depends.
-We're here to demystify the application process, highlight common misconceptions, and help you make… read more
+We're here to demystify the application process, highlight common misconceptions, and help you… read more

 Musqueam First Nation land acknowledegement